Vlasis333/WebQuiz-WebAPI-ReactJS/README.md

 ## Instructions
 * Clone repository
-* On the WebApp project cd to ClientApp and run this command 'npm install'
+* On the WebApp project, cd to ClientApp and run this command 'npm install'
 * On EF.Data.Access project run this command at Package Manager Console 'Update-Database'